dpdevotee/smartcfg/README.md

 # Smartcfg

-This is library that allows python programs load configuration parameters from YAML files.
+This is a library that allows python programs load configuration parameters from YAML files.
 YAML file can contain different values for different runtime environments.
 Parameter values can be specified directly in the YAML file, in other YAML/JSON/TEXT files or in environment variables.